 Unusual Vaginal Discharge

-The amount of vaginal discharge you experience typically changes with your menstrual cycle.
-If you are experiencing discharge that is clear with either no scent or a light musky odor, you are likely ovulating, and the discharge is normal.
+The amount of vaginal discharge you experience changes with your menstrual cycle.
+If you are experiencing clear discharge with either no scent or a light musky odor, you are likely ovulating.
+This discharge is normal.
 However, other types of discharge typically signal an infection and should be checked out by your provider.
-Learn more below about vaginal infections below.

 When your normal pH levels are upset, a vaginal infection may occur.
 The three most common types of vaginal infections are discussed below.

 - Bacterial Vaginosis (BV) is a bacterial infection that occurs when your healthy lactobacilli are outnumbered by unhealthy bacteria, causing an imbalance.
-Symptoms include thin vaginal discharge that has a strong fishy smell and a little itching or burning when you urinate.
-BV is diagnosed by your OB-GYN and is treated with an antibiotic.
+Symptoms include thin gray, yellow or green colored vaginal discharge with a strong fishy smell and minor itching or burning when urinating.
+BV is diagnosed by your OBGYN and is treated with an antibiotic.

-- Yeast infections are caused by an overgrowth of a fungus, Candida, that normally exists in the mouth, throat, gut, and vagina in small amounts.
-Factors that can promote yeast to over-produce include antibiotics, pregnancy, diabetes, or a weakened immune system.
+- Yeast infections are caused by an overgrowth of a fungus, called Candida, which generally exists in small amounts in the mouth, throat, gut, and vagina.
+Factors that can promote yeast to over-produce include antibiotics, pregnancy, diabetes or a weakened immune system.
+Symptoms may include vaginal and vulvar itching, redness and irritation of the vulvar skin, and thick, white vaginal discharge.
 Yeast infections are treatable with antifungal medication.

 - Trichomoniasis is a sexually transmitted infection caused by a parasite.
-Women with trichomoniasis may notice a clear, white, yellowish, or greenish vaginal discharge; a heavy fishy vaginal odor; genital itching; burning, redness or soreness; and urinary discomfort.
-Trichomoniasis is treatable with antibiotics.
+Women with trichomoniasis may notice a clear, white, yellowish or greenish vaginal discharge; a heavy fishy vaginal odor; genital itching; burning, redness, or soreness; and urinary discomfort.
+Trichomoniasis is diagnosed by your OBGYN and treated with antibiotics.

-A forgotten tampon could also be the cause of a vaginal infection.
-(It happens more than you realize.)
-In addition to a putrid-smelling vaginal discharge that’s yellow, green, pink, gray, or brown, you may experience additional symptoms, including fever, vaginal itching, pain urinating, pain around your pelvis or abdomen, redness around the genital area, and vaginal swelling.
-If you’re unable to easily retrieve the tampon and if you are experiencing these symptoms, call your Moreland OB-GYN provider.
+A forgotten tampon (it happens more than you realize) could also cause a vaginal infection.
+Symptoms of a forgotten tampon include a putrid-smelling vaginal discharge that’s yellow, green, pink, gray, or brown.
+You may also experience additional symptoms, including fever, vaginal itching, pain urinating, pain around your pelvis or abdomen, redness around the genital area and vaginal swelling.
+If you cannot easily retrieve the tampon and are experiencing these symptoms, call your Moreland OB-GYN provider

 If you are pregnant and have symptoms of a vaginal infection, schedule an appointment with your Moreland OB-GYN provider.
 Conditions like bacterial vaginosis could affect your pregnancy.